PAOE-DejiLi/PAOE-DejiLi.github.io/_paper-reviews/paper-review-1.md

 ---
-title: "For beginners -> The papers you need to check carefully at first"
+title: "Recommended works you may need to check at first"
 excerpt: Selected papers in optoelectronics and photonic crystals field
 collection: paper-reviews
 layout: single